University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_1.md

 ### 3.2 Run Bracken

-`bracken' (Bayesian Reestimation of Abundance with Classification KrakEN) is a companion tool to Kraken2 that improves species- or genus-level abundance estimates.
+`bracken` (Bayesian Reestimation of Abundance with Classification KrakEN) is a companion tool to Kraken2 that improves species- or genus-level abundance estimates.

 Why do we need to use `bracken`?
-Kraken2 classifies each read to the lowest taxonomic level it can confidently assign.
+- Kraken2 classifies each read to the lowest taxonomic level it can confidently assign.
 Because many species share identical genomic regions, some reads are assigned only to a higher taxonomic rank (e.g., genus instead of species).
-This means simply counting `Kraken2` species assignments can underestimate the abundance of some species.
+This means simply counting `Kraken2` species assignments can underestimate the abundance of some species in a sample.

 The `kraken2` tool does not xyz and thus we next need to run a tool called `bracken`